 - 6.2.1 Entry Fees are listed on various web sites or may be confirmed by email to the Slalom Committee Treasurer.
-The entry fee for the team event is at the Organiser's discretion but may not be higher than that listed in the published details. - 6.2.2 Junior entrants MUST state their year of birth on their entry in order to be eligible for Junior prizes. - 6.2.3 ENTRY FEES ARE NOT RETURNABLE except: - where an athlete is promoted to a higher division and is thus ineligible to compete in an event already entered.
-The entry fees will be refunded providing the Organiser is notified before the competition. - if a competition is cancelled then Rule 20.6 applies.
+The entry fee for the team event is at the Organiser's discretion but may not be higher than that listed in the published details. - 6.2.2 As a trial for the 2024 season, where enhanced fees are not charged, and an athlete enters two singles events at the same competition and on the same day, and at least one of those entries is in division 2, 3 or 4, the lower one of the two entry fees is halved. e.g. if an athlete enters division 2 K1 and division 3 C1, the entry fee for division 3 is halved.
+The discounted amount may be reclaimed by the organiser from the Slalom Committee. - 6.2.3 Junior entrants MUST state their year of birth on their entry in order to be eligible for Junior prizes. - 6.2.4 ENTRY FEES ARE NOT RETURNABLE except:

-- 6.2.4 Minimum Entry Fees will be increased annually by the increase in the Consumer Price Index (CPI) according to the formula: New fee = $A + \{A \times [(B-C)/C]\}$, rounded to nearest 10p.
-Where: - A =the entry fee for 2022 - B = the index for September immediately prior to the relevant ACM - C =the index for September 2021.
+- where an athlete is promoted to a higher division and is thus ineligible to compete in an event already entered.
+The entry fees will be refunded providing the Organiser is notified before the competition. - if a competition is cancelled then Rule 20.6 applies. - 6.2.5 Minimum Entry Fees will be increased annually by the increase in the Consumer Price Index (CPI) according to the formula: New fee = A+ {A x [(B-C) /C]}, rounded to nearest 10p.
+Where: - A =the entry fee for 2022 - B = the index for September immediately prior to the relevant ACM - C = the index for September 2021. - 6.2.6 Where organisers cannot realistically plan to cover the costs of organising races, e.g. water fees are excessive, they may charge an enhanced entry fee.
+Justification for this enhanced fee must be submitted to, and agreed by, the Slalom Committee in advance.
+Clubs must declare in the all published details if enhanced fees may apply.